 Rollovers of a 401k are typically done when an employee is no longer departs from an employer.
 If you’re eligible for a solo 401k, rolling over a 401k into a solo 401k could give you some immediate benefits and tax-advantages that your old company 401k never had.
-You get total control over what you invest in, a Roth option, and higher contribution limits since you now get to contribute as both the employee and the employer.
+It comes with a wider range of investment options (including alternative assets), a Roth option, and higher contribution limits since you now get to contribute as both the employee and the employer.

 A 401k rollover is the fastest way to fund a new solo 401k account, and there are no limits, fees, or taxes owed.
 If you qualify for a solo 401k, but already have a company 401k plan, here’s everything you need to know about rolling over your 401k into a solo 401k.